Spark Driver Background Check Mistakes and Reasons for Deactivation

 Failed SSN Trace

-If the agency cannot verify your Social Security number, your background check may not process at all, leading to an automatic denial or Spark account deactivation.
+If the agency cannot verify your Social Security number, your background check may not be processed at all, leading to an automatic denial or Spark account deactivation.

 What to Do If Your Spark Account Is Deactivated